faceleg/pagesofinterest.net/_posts/2019-11-06-there-is-no-software-engineering-skill-shortage.md

 ### Be careful of subtle biases in your hiring material

-{% picture jpt-webp "images/there-is-no-software-engineering-skill-shortage-2.jpg" --alt {{ There is no Software Engineering Skills Shortage }} --picture class="post-inline-image-center" %}
+{% picture post-inline "images/there-is-no-software-engineering-skill-shortage-2.jpg" --alt {{ There is no Software Engineering Skills Shortage }} --picture class="post-inline-image-center" %}

 **Preamble**: Research shows there are significant advantages to be gained by having a diverse and inclusive team.
 Topics in this section have been written about extensively, including articles in Forbes, Gartner and the Harvard Business Review: <a href="https://www.forbes.com/sites/forbescoachescouncil/2019/09/09/the-benefits-of-creating-a-diverse-workforce/#5fa0cd8d140b" target="_blank">diverse teams doing the right thing most of the time</a>, <a href="https://www.gartner.com/smarterwithgartner/diversity-and-inclusion-build-high-performance-teams/" target="_blank">generally perform better than monocultures</a> and <a href="https://hbr.org/2019/11/how-the-best-bosses-interrupt-bias-on-their-teams?ab=hero-main-text" target="_blank">how to disrupt bias on your existing teams</a>.